Weights for relative motives; relation with mixed complexes of sheaves: On the Chow -structure and the virtual -truncations

 2. Let $G:\cu'\to \cu$ be the right adjoint to $F$.
-Then $F$ is left (resp. right) weight-exact with respect to $w$ and $w'$ whenever $G$ is left (resp. right) $t$-exact with respect to $t'$ and $t$.
+Then $F$ is right (resp. left) weight-exact with respect to $w$ and $w'$ if and only if $G$ is left (resp. right) $t$-exact with respect to $t'$ and $t$.

 III Let $\du\subset \cu$ be a full subcategory of compact objects endowed with a weight structure $w_{\du}$ (we denote its heart by $\hw_{\du}$).
-Let $\cu$ admit arbitrary (small) coproducts and suppose that $\du$ weakly generates $\cu$.
+Suppose that $\cu$ admits arbitrary (small) coproducts and that $\du$ weakly generates $\cu$.
 Then the following statements are valid.

 1. For the weight structure $w$ for $\cu$ given by Proposition \ref{pbw}(\ref{iwegen}) there exists an adjacent $t$-structure; it is non-degenerate. $\hrt$ is isomorphic to $\adfu(\hw_{\du}^{op},\ab)$ (via the functor $N\mapsto (M\in \du^{\hw_{\du}=0}\mapsto \cu(M,N))$).